Lunghi (prince): Life

 Lunghi was born to lady Niu (钮氏).
 As Qing dynasty rulers haven't still developed rank system for imperial consorts, his mother was ranked as a mistress (庶妃).

 Lunghi's father died shortly after his birth.
 At that time of Shunzhi Emperor's funeral, his mother was promoted to the position of secondary consort (侧妃).
-In 1674, Longxi was granted the title Prince Chun of the First Rank.
-Longxi was appointed as the fourth rank military official in the following year.
-Longxi died in 1679.
+In 1674, Lunghi was granted the title Prince Chun of the First Rank.
+Lunghi was appointed as the fourth rank military official in the following year.
+Lunghi died in 1679.
 His half brother, Kangxi Emperor, cancelled court sessions for 3 days and attended the funeral because Grand Empress Dowager Zhaosheng was unable to attend the ceremony.

 Lunghi was posthumously honoured as Prince Chunjing of the First Rank (純靖親王, meaning "pure and tranquil").
 He was succeeded by the sole son, Fu'erhulun.
 Fu'erhulun died prematurely in 1681 at the age of 2, leaving the peerage extinct.

 Posthumous adoptions

-Kangxi Emperor had the intent to adopt his 7th surviving son Yunyou as Longxi's heir and successor.
+Kangxi Emperor had the intent to adopt his 7th surviving son Yunyou as Lunghi's heir and successor.
 As posthumous adoptions were prohibited by the actual law, Kangxi Emperor created a title of Prince Chun of the Second Rank which included character 'chun' with Kangxi radical 86 ('water').